marcosX43/DevOps_Assesment/README.md

 # DevOps Technical Assessment: EKS, Terraform, Docker, and CI/CD Pipeline

 ## Objective
-The goal of this assessment is to create an AWS EKS cluster using Terraform, deploy a Docker-based web application, and set up a CI/CD pipeline to automate the deployment using Helm.
+The purpose of this assessment is to provision an AWS EKS cluster using Terraform, deploy a Docker-based web application, and configure a CI/CD pipeline to automate the deployment process using Helm.

-## Folder Structure
+## Project Structure
 ```
 DEVOPS_ASSESSMENT/
 │-- temp-api/              # Web application source code